csu-signal/TRACE/README.md

 #Log in using a token from huggingface.co/settings/tokens
 huggingface-cli login
 ```
+If you run into issues with the above command not recognizing/accepting your token, us this command instead: `huggingface-cli login --token <TOKEN>`

 ## Common Setup Issues
 ### Solution for .dll File Errors